Mutation (evolutionary algorithm): Bit string mutation

 The probability of a mutation of a bit is $\frac{1}{l}$, where $l$ is the length of the binary vector.
 Thus, a mutation rate of $1$ per mutation and individual selected for mutation is reached.

 Mutation of real numbers

 Many EAs, such as the evolution strategy or the real-coded genetic algorithms, work with real numbers instead of bit strings.
 This is due to the good experiences that have been made with this type of coding.

 The value of a real-valued gene can either be changed or redetermined.
 A mutation that implements the latter should only ever be used in conjunction with the value-changing mutations and then only with comparatively low probability, as it can lead to large changes.

-In practical applications, the decision variables to be changed of the optimisation problem to be solved are usually limited.
+In practical applications, the respective value range of the decision variables to be changed of the optimisation problem to be solved is usually limited.
 Accordingly, the values of the associated genes are each restricted to an interval $[x_{\min}, x_{\max}]$.
 Mutations may or may not take these restrictions into account.
 In the latter case, suitable post-treatment is then required as described below.